 Some say that a hospital is a home for patients, while a church is a home for sinners.
 People go to their respective churches on Sundays, say their prayers, pay some tribute, and consider their sins forgiven.
 But is it just me or is it true that church services are dwindling time by time?

 Of all the domains reigned by digital media, a notable one is the market arena, which has overshadowed every other digital media aspect.
 Everyone out there is struggling for the competitive edge, and that counts in the churches too.
+Churches also need religious logos to highlight their religious zeal, craft a brand tagline to represent their vision and build channels to convey their messages.

 Nowadays, it is crucial for churches to sustain their beliefs and visions with the help of social media to remain on the acme of religion.
 They need to consolidate their church doctrines and that is why digital branding for church is important.
 Without a doubt, growth for churches has become so easy (thanks to digital media) that churches can gain the upper hand in critical state matters, just like the old times.